The Right to Sexual Expression

 Support staff are always welcome to assist in making arrangements for bookings and are always welcome to contact me on behalf of the client to get over the first hurdle which can be a little nerve-wracking for first-time clients.
 I can provide service agreements for those needing a clear outline of what is expected from each party involved along with optional mutual non-disclosure agreements being used in some cases.

-Some questions I may ask clients/support staff are in regards to consent and medical history these may seem a little invasive but the safety of my clients and myself have to be a top priority.
+Some questions I may ask clients/support staff are in regards to consent and medical history

 - Understanding consent & personal boundaries